lizadeka/ai-driven-customer-churn-databricks/README.md

 To ensure stability, explainability, and a complete end-to-end solution, the project implements an AI-driven, rule-based churn risk scoring system.
 This approach mirrors real-world industry practices where transparent decision logic is often used before or alongside machine learning models.

 The architecture is designed to be easily extensible to ML-based models in a full Databricks environment.

 ---

+ML Extension (Conceptual)
+A logistic regression churn model was explored for interpretability.
+Due to Community Edition serverless constraints, the final implementation prioritizes an explainable AI decision layer.
+The feature pipeline is fully compatible with Spark ML and MLflow in enterprise Databricks environments.

+---